shapediver/sdTF/specification/1.0/README.md

 <a name="binary-sdtf-content-string"></a>
  ### Content string
  A string of arbitrary length describing the content of the sdTF file.
 In the case of JSON (i.e. if the content format indicates 0), this will be UTF8 encoded.
-See next section for detailed information and an example.
+See section [Concept](#concepts) for detailed information and section [A Complete Example](#a-complete-example) to see an example json.

 <a name="binary-sdtf-binary"></a>
  ### Binary